Forget yachts and private jets. The new status symbol in today’s world is a second passport, or at least a second residency abroad.

-Greece offers both residency and citizenship programs for foreigners.
+Greece offers residency-by-investment programs for foreigners.
 To buy into Greece’s Golden Visa program, you must invest at least €250,000 (around $275,000) in Greek real estate and hold it for at least five years.

 That may prove more challenging than it sounds, given how affordable Greek real estate remains.
 Fortunately, you can spread those funds over multiple investment properties plus a home.

-Greece offers a few other options as well.
+The Golden Visa program offers a few other options as well.
 You can sign a ten-year lease for a furnished tourist property or timeshare, paying at least €250,000 over ten years.
-Or you can invest at least €400,000 in Greek companies or government bonds, or deposit €400,000 in a Greek bank account, among other options with similar buy-in requirements.
+You can also invest at least €400,000 in Greek companies or government bonds, or deposit €400,000 in a Greek bank account, among other options with similar buy-in requirements.

 Once a resident, you can move freely around the Schengen Area, of which Greece is a member nation.
 You don’t even need to spend any time in Greece because the Golden Visa program does not include a time-in-country requirement.